- Supplements Facts

 The rest of us need to supplement these beneficial bacteria - and now you can with the TrueOC™ Quick Melt - a natural peppermint flavored lozenge that dissolves in your mouth in about 90 seconds.

-When taken regularly, these specific probiotic strains have been shown to support several aspects of tooth and gum health and protect against the overgrowth of bacteria that causes bad breath.
+When taken regularly, these specific probiotic strains can help support several aspects of tooth and gum health and protect against the overgrowth of bacteria that causes bad breath.
 BLIS® K12 and BLIS® M18 do this by colonizing in the mouth and throat.

-In clinical studies, BLIS® K12 has been shown to stimulate the immune system to improve upper respiratory (ear, nose, throat) health and reduce bad breath - in children and adults.
+BLIS® K12 helps support the natural immune system to improve upper respiratory (ear, nose, throat) health and reduce bad breath - in children as well as adults.

 BLIS® M18 works more directly on dental health - helping to reduce the overgrowth of bacteria that increases cavity risk, supporting reduced plaque formation and helping to maintain tooth enamel by neutralizing acid.